keras-team/keras-cv/README.md

 ```

 Until Keras Core is officially released as the new Keras, KerasCV will use
 `tf.keras` as the default backend.
-To restore this default behavior, simply set
+To restore this default behavior, simply
+unset `KERAS_BACKEND` and ensure that  `"multi_backend": False` or is unset in
-`"multi_backend": False` in `.keras/keras_cv.json`.
-You will need to restart the
+`.keras/keras_cv.json`.
+You will need to restart the Python runtime for changes
-Python runtime for changes to take effect.
+to take effect.

 ## Quickstart